 How To Prepare continued...

-If you have had problems with pelvic exams in the past or
+If you have had problems with pelvic exams before or

-have experienced rape or sexual abuse, talk to your health professional about
+have experienced rape or sexual abuse, talk to your doctor or nurse about

 your concerns or fears before the exam.